Agriculture

 • Stunted fruits or seeds.

-How do you apply MOP Fertilizer in Crops?
+How do you Apply MOP Fertilizer in Crops?

 Broadcasting

-This method involves spreading potash evenly on the soil using implements like fertilizer broadcaster before plantation.
+This method involves spreading potash evenly on the soil using implements like fertilizer broadcaster before planting.
 It is the most preferred method for fast action or serious intervention to boost soil nutrients.
 Broadcasting can be compatible with the no-till technique, which includes leaving the potash on the surface and allowing it to work naturally.
 However, it results in the loss or runoff of some potash.

 Banding